Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Thinking Errors

-Those struggling with depression often blame themselves for their struggles.
-This can deepen the depressive cycle and make people feel like they will never get better.
+Those struggling with teen depression often blame themselves for their struggles.
+This negative thinking can deepen the depressive cycle and make people feel like they will never get better.

 One of the classic symptoms of depression is low self-esteem.
 With depression, teens often see themselves as failures and worthless.
-This deepens the depressive cycle and can lead to worrying outcomes if not addressed.
+Being self-critical deepens the depressive cycle and can lead to worrying outcomes if not addressed.

 Those struggling with depression are often unable to see that they can still have a happy and healthy future.
 Depression is often all-consuming and leads people to feel like their future is doomed to failure.
 Fortunately, treatment can drastically increase their chances of overcoming depression.